jtheisen/squil/readme.md

 [Live demo of this prototype](https://squil.azurewebsites.net)

-If you have a database with proper foreign key contraints between the tables, you may want to check out how it looks in SQuiL.
+If you have a database with proper foreign key constraints between the tables, you may want to check out how it looks in SQuiL.
 It's easy to install with the docker image, see the section below.